byhbt/thanh/_posts/2021-06-12-implement-fizzbuzz-in-elixir.md

 Then let break it down:

 - Given X from 1 -> 100
-- If X multiple of 3 return Fizz
+- If X multiple of 3 return `Fizz`
-- If X multiple of 5 return Buzz
+- If X multiple of 5 return `Buzz`
-- If X multiple of 3 and 5 return "FizzBuzz"
+- If X multiple of 3 and 5 return `FizzBuzz`
+- Otherwise return the number

 Above all, make sure we understand the problem correctly.
 If yes, cool!
 So now let the hacking begin!